ysyk2021/the-art-of-effective-meetings-how-to-run-successful-and-productive-meetings-at-work/src/chapter-5-1.md

-Chapter 5: Leading Productive Meetings: Developing Effective Facilitation and Leadership Skills
+Developing Effective Facilitation and Leadership Skills
 ===============================================================================================

 Developing effective facilitation and leadership skills is essential for leading productive meetings.
 In this chapter, we will explore strategies for developing effective facilitation and leadership skills.